 Private Rentals: Avoid the Scams

-Unfortunately over the years, the number of "scams" for private holiday rentals has been on the increase... especially now it is common-place for holiday rentals to be advertised via social media and "free-selling" websites.
+Unfortunately over the years, the number of "scams" for private holiday rentals has been on the increase... especially now it is common-place for holiday rentals to be advertised via social media and "free-selling" websites, such as Facebook, Gumtree etc.

 We've put together a few handy tips to try and help avoid any mishaps with your holiday booking: